Ellis8462/Gym-website/README.md

 - Each hero on each devices will have a linear gradient so that the text stands out from the background.
 - Hero section of every page has a h1 title of what the page is about.
 - Home page has a button that links to the membership page with the words containing "join Now" which has a hover effect.
+The hover effect gets slightly larger when the user hovers over it.
 - Home page hero image has a viewport height of 85vh and other pages have a hero image size of 40vh.
 - Each page contains a different hero image.
 - Hero image and text is responsive on different devices.